Complexity Framework For Forbidden Subgraphs I: The Framework: Conclusions

-There exist many natural problems for which it is unknown whether they belong to the minor or subgraph framework.
-For the former framework, consider for example {\sc Tree-Width} whose complexity for planar graphs is still open.
-For the latter framework we expect for example that for many width parameter problems, the problems of computing them are C123-problems.
-We already showed this for {\sc Tree-Width} and {\sc Path-Width}, but further investigation might reveal more such problems that fit our framework.
+There still exist many natural problems for which it is unknown whether they belong to the minor, topological minor or subgraph framework.
+For the first two frameworks, we recall the following open problems, which have been frequently stated as open problems before.